DaleOnRails/Skygear/README.md

 3. Create Show link attached to listing image so user can click img to go to show page!

+4. Install "Friendly ID" Gem to application and configure routes to display as i want!

 **---------------------------------------------------**

 # Documentation